-- 1) This licence is not a document of title, nor does it imply any warranty as to the title of - This licence does not entitle the licensee to work in St Helena, nor does it permit entry into St Helena, for which there are separate requirements.
+1) This licence is not a document of title, nor does it imply any warranty as to the title of any person.

+2) This licence does not entitle the licensee to work in St Helena, nor does it permit entry into St Helena, for which there are separate requirements.